-In the world of digital payments, PayPal landed on Plymouth Rock first.
-When it debuted in 1998, it was the first service that made electronic payments available to the masses.
-However, since that time many new businesses have launched that rival PayPal as a payment processor.
-Just because PayPal was the first, doesn’t necessarily make it the best.
-You’d be right to wonder if some of these PayPal alternatives are better suited for your business.
+When it debuted in 1998 PayPal was the first service that made electronic payments available to the masses.
+However, since that time many more new businesses have launched that rival PayPal as a merchant services payment processor.

 To help you get an idea of what the best PayPal alternatives are for your business, we’ve compiled a list of 35 options for you to comb through.
-With this comprehensive list, we’ll provide the details on top PayPal competitors and flesh out reasons why you might opt for each alternative to PayPal.
+With this comprehensive (and alphabetically sorted) list, we’ll provide the details on top PayPal competitors an highlight the reasons why you might opt for each alternative to PayPal.

-First up in our alphabetical list of the 35 most notable PayPal alternatives is 2Checkout, an online payments processor designed for ecommerce businesses.
+First up in our list of the 35 most notable PayPal alternatives is 2Checkout, an online payments processor designed for ecommerce businesses.
 2Checkout comes with a range of features, including the ability to accept payments from all over the world, host your own checkout page, set recurring transactions, compile reports on your payments history, and more.
-To use 2Checkout, you must sign up for one of three product plans which range in price from 3.5% + $0.35 per transactions to 6% + $0.60 per transaction.
+To use 2Checkout, you must sign up for one of three product plans which range in price from 3.5% + $0.35 per successful sale, to 6% + $0.60 per successful sale, with a mid-tier plan for 4.5%+$0.45 per successful sale.
 While this seems like a lot, you do get a range of features besides payment processing, making it a nice choice for ecommerce merchants looking for a PayPal alternative.

 If you’re wondering what the PayPal alternative for eBay is, your answer is Adyen.
 Even beyond eBay, some of the biggest names in tech—like Spotify and Etsy, for instance—rely on this PayPal competitor for their online payment processing.
-Though they’re very transparent about pricing—providing a long list of how much any given payment would cost your business to process—Adyen’s pricing can also get pretty complicated, so be sure to read up on the details before deciding on this alternative to PayPal.
+Though they’re transparent about pricing—providing a long list of how much any given payment would cost your business to process—their pricing can get complicated, so be sure to read up on the details before deciding on this option.
 In terms of features, Ayden subscribers will enjoy the ability to accept payments from anywhere in the world, and a suite of security features.

 Another alternative to PayPal, Amazon Pay, is a payment gateway that allows your customers to check out online using the information they have stored in their Amazon account.
 Amazon Pay will cost you 2.9%, plus $0.30 per transaction, though cross-border fees will be 3.9%, plus $0.30.
 Note that Amazon Pay does offer lower fees to charitable organizations.

-Yet another online credit card processing company to look into as a PayPal alternative for your business is Authorize.Net.
-With Authorize.net, you get a highly reputable payment gateway that will allow you to process online transactions at a rate of 2.9% + $0.30.
-You’ll also pay a $25 monthly fee.
-Features that come with Authorize.net include fraud detection, recurring billing, a QuickBooks integration, and an invoicing suite.
+With Authorize.Net, you get a highly reputable all-in-one option with a payment gateway that will allow you to process online transactions at a rate of 2.9% + $0.30.
+You’ll also pay a $25 monthly gateway fee.
+Features that come with Authorize.Net include fraud detection, recurring billing, a QuickBooks integration, and an invoicing suite.

-A popular payment gateway option, BlueSnap will charge you varying transaction fees, based on what kinds of transactions you process.
-BlueSnap pricing in the U.S. will range from as low as 2% + $0.30 per transaction, up to 3.7% + $0.30.
+Another popular payment gateway option, BlueSnap will charge you varying transaction fees, based on what kinds of transactions you process.
+BlueSnap pricing in the U.S. ranges from as low as 2% + $0.30 per transaction, up to 3.7% + $0.30.
 Features you can expect with BlueSnap include chargeback monitoring, fraud prevention, and a reporting suite.

 Though Braintree is a PayPal company, the product and services they offer differ slightly.
 How?
 Well, Braintree offers dedicated merchant accounts, whereas PayPal only provides aggregated merchant accounts.
 The upshot here is that you can expect fewer account freezes and terminations working with Braintree.